gastonlucero/ignite-persistence/README.md

     cacheCfg.setWriteSynchronizationMode(CacheWriteSynchronizationMode.FULL_SYNC)
     cacheCfg.setExpiryPolicyFactory(CreatedExpiryPolicy.factoryOf(new javax.cache.expiry.Duration(TimeUnit.SECONDS, 30)))

-Here we say to Ignite, that we want to persist the cache , by enabling persistence
+Here, we say to Ignite, that we want to persist the cache , by enabling persistence

     val storageCfg = new DataStorageConfiguration()
     storageCfg.getDefaultDataRegionConfiguration().setPersistenceEnabled(true)